pixiestix826/address-book/readme.md

 I encountered several dependancy issues in my inital set-up, which prohibited view to the controller I created.
 After killing a couple of repos to try to start fresh, I spent a great deal of time researching the issues.
-I discovered Illuminate html was no longer a valid option for Laravel 5 and updated LaravelCollective through composer.
+I discovered Illuminate html was no longer a valid option for Laravel 5 and updated to LaravelCollective through composer.
 In hindsight, it would have been more productive to not re-visit the laracasts and move straight to the documentation sooner.